 Monday – I take Mondays to plan for the week ahead.
 It’s a whole ritual where I spread out with my bullet journal and phone (for the calendar) and write down everything I need and hope to get done that week.

 This is also when I do maintenance type chores around the house, including calling to schedule appointments.

 I also take the time to menu plan, and then order groceries for pick up or delivery.

 Tuesday – Tuesdays are for errands.
 If at all possible, I schedule appointments and make dates for Tuesday.

-Thursday – At this point in the week, I need a break from chores and my computer.
-So, I’ve designated Thursday as a day to create.
-That usually means decorating.
+Thursday – I’ve designated Thursday as a day to create.
+That usually means decorating or organizing.
 But, I could also play with hairstyles or try new makeup looks.
-I have no name for this.

 Friday – Fridays are for catching up and easing into the weekend.
 There’s no real rhyme or reason to it, but I call it Fun Friday.

 My home management routine is by far my favorite routine.
 I find the methodical rhythm to be very grounding.

 Daily Cleaning Routine